by Martin Maenza

 “Smart girl, Dove!”
 Hawk said.
 “Keeping Chatty Kathy here busy until the cavalry could arrive!”
 The hero lunged forward to tackle the villain.

-The Chinese man sidestepped Hawk’s tackle with martial grace, something Hawk did not expect the big man to possess.
-With a spin on his left heel, the armored man kicked the hero with his right foot and sent him to the floor hard.
+The Chinese man sidestepped Hawk’s tackle with martial grace, something Hawk did not expect from such a large man.
+With a spin on his left heel, the armored man kicked the hero with his right foot, sending him crashing to the floor, hard.

 Dove maneuvered across the way and ushered the Prime Minister safely into the next room.